Rudolf Joachim Seck: Convicted of crimes against humanity

-Following the war, Seck was tried in West Germany before the Landsgericht Hamburg with other Nazi personnel who planned or participated in the murder of Jews in Latvia.
-In 1951, Seck was convicted and sentenced to life in prison.
+Following the war, Seck was arrested by the British and sent to an internment camp.
+He was supposed to be tried by a British military court for atrocities in Latvia, albeit the trial was cancelled.
+Seck was released in January 1949, but re-arrested in May 1949.
+In July 1949, a denazification court classified him as a major offender years in prison.
+In 1951, Seck was convicted for his atrocities in Latvia sentenced to life in prison.
 Among his crimes were his personal murder of eight Jews, including seven in Jungfernhof.
 The court described these murders as follows: